Why Use a Bar Feeder

 - Options available on the bar feeder ie. servo motor, anti-vibration control, remote access, extended bar options, quick-bar change features, sensors, load meters, checkpoint, visual monitoring display, adaptive speed control, extra storage, programming options, etc.

-Belly Up to a Bar Feeder with Productivity and MMT Productivity
+Belly Up to a Bar Feeder with Productivity

 If your current turning operations are using more manpower than raw materials, and the thought of automation seems out of your grasp, consider the small but rewarding step of adding an automatic bar feeder to your turning machines.
 Their relatively low investment will allow your shop to eliminate tedious manual operations, enable your machinists to attend to multiple machines at once and allow for unattended or lights out manufacturing if needed, thereby increasing your overall productivity and bottom line.
 Reap the benefits of the automatic bar feeder – it could provide your shop with just the right boost to make your business more competitive in your market and beyond.